MitchBresette/MochiRoll/README.md

  Random Anime Generator - https://mochiroll.net/

-MochiROll is a Django web application that uses the MyAnimeList API to fetch the top 4000 anime titles.
+MochiRoll is a Django web application that uses the MyAnimeList API to fetch the top 4000 anime titles.
 Users can roll a random anime and save it to their personal watchlist after creating an account.

 - Fetches anime data from MyAnimeList and stores it locally in a JSON file.